-Repeat for the other vent and we’re making progress.
-There are a few more fixings to take out before the trim can be removed.
+Repeat for the other vent, and we’re making progress.
+Unfortunately, there are a few more fixings to take out before the centre console trim can be removed.

 Pull the knobs off.
 Sometimes they’re stiff and take a bit of a wiggle.
 This is good.
 It means there not broken like most of them.
 With the knobs off, you need to remove the screws from behind the outer knobs.
 If you have aircon with the sliders like below, you’ll be tempted to pull them off.
 Don’t; they’re fixed.
 You’ll only break them!

-Finally, to release the console trim, there are two big metal clips on either side of the vent aperture.
+Finally, there are two big metal clips on either side of the vent aperture to release the console trim.
 Stick a screwdriver in, pull the spring out (lever the lip towards the aperture) and pull the console forward.
 Again, you can do one at a time or get fancy with screwdrivers and try to do both simultaneous.

 Once you’ve done both clips and pulled the fascia forward.
 You’ll need to disconnect the 12v outlet socket and the backlight power supply.